Join the XRP Ledger EVM Sidechain Devnet

 , to run all commands inside your Docker container.

-EVM Sidechain Node Hardware Requirements
+XRPL EVM Sidechain Node Hardware Requirements

 - Linux/AMD64 operating system.